What is a Control Sheet?

 - Control Sheets present basic nesting data for each nest that can be used in

-making comparisons and when compiling Season Summaries.
+attempts, and when compiling Season Summaries.

 How do you use a Control Sheet?